dbt-labs/docs.getdbt.com/website/docs/docs/core/about-core-setup.md

 - [Connecting to a data platform](/docs/core/connect-data-platform/profiles.yml)
 - [How to run your dbt projects](/docs/running-a-dbt-project/run-your-dbt-projects)

-You can also learn about [developing dbt projects in dbt Cloud](/docs/cloud/about-develop-dbt) &mdash; dbt Cloud provides a command line interface with the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) that let you run dbt commands.
+If you're interested in using a command line interface to [develop dbt projects in dbt Cloud](/docs/cloud/about-develop-dbt), the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) lets you run dbt commands locally.
 The dbt Cloud CLI is tailored for dbt Cloud's infrastructure and integrates with all its [features](/docs/cloud/about-cloud/dbt-cloud-features).

 If you need a more detailed first-time setup guide for specific data platforms, read our [quickstart guides](https://docs.getdbt.com/guides).